 History and Legend of Malayalappuzha Temple

-- According to one more legend an old Namboodiri who came back after worshipping Kollur Mookambika, had this vision that the Goddess agreed to come with him.
+- According to one more legend, an old Namboodiri who came back after worshipping Kollur Mookambika had this vision that the Goddess agreed to come with him.
 When they reached a particular spot, she refused to move any further.
-The temple was constructed as per the wish of the Goddess and the earlier temple was about 5 kilometers from the location of the current temple.
+The temple was constructed as per the wish of the Goddess and the earlier temple was about 5 kilometres from the location of the current temple.
 The Edappally Raja then moved the temple to the current location of Malayalappuzha.

 - In earlier days the idol is supposed to have been changed every twelve years.
 But at a particular point in time, Bhagavathy had supposedly ordered not to change the idol in a dream and they have not changed it ever since.